yardasol/msbr-transfer-rates/README.md

 ### `neutron_mesh`
 Superset of `absorber_rods`, but we add a mesh to tally flux and absorption reactions and visualize it.
-Use the `msbr_flux_plot` notebook to visiualize the flux and neutron absorptions in the core.
+Use the `msbr_flux_plot.ipynb` notebook to visiualize the flux and neutron absorptions in the core.

 ### `salt_cylinder`
 MSBR pincell model.
 Used to investigate reactivity control by varying the amount of feed material.